Hiroten31/OOP-Library/README.md

 The system is fully secure! :lock:
 - **You won't be able to remove an user who still have rented books.**
 [Try to remove Dwight - ID: `311141027`]
-The member need to return all of it items to being able to be removed.
+The member need to return all of his rented items to being able to be removed.

 - **You won't be able to remove an item which is still rented.**
 [Try to remove Part bosses' - ID: `5`]